imbo/imbo/README.markdown

     return $manager;
 });
 ```

+### The EventListener interface
+The event manager also has a method called `attachListener()` that takes an implementation of the `Imbo\EventListener\ListenerInterface` interface as argument.
+Imbo ships with some implementations of this interface.

 ## Developer/Contributer notes
 Here you will find some notes about how Imbo works internally along with information on what is needed to develop Imbo.